Automatic position close-out upon -50% shortage of margin

 Extended Hours Trading6

-Indices consist of the shares of companies in a particular country, market or sector and are another popular asset among investors.
-Trade CFDs on major global indices with attractive trading conditions.
-Also available as “cash CFDs” with 100% margin and no commission and “mini-indices” for a fraction of the cost.
+Indices consist of the shares of companies of a particular country, market, or sector and are another popular asset among investors.
+Go long or short on major global indices as CFDs at attractive trading conditions.
+With Deltastock Delta Trading, you can also trade “mini-indices” for a fraction (1/10th) of the cost.

 Outside of the regular trading hours of the main markets on which the underlying asset is traded, our quotes will be formed based mainly on the US500 index and/or other financial instruments similar to the US500, which are traded by market-makers, liquidity providers and other market participants.